eliphire/thouertbyme/README.md

 It was designed using the micro web framework Flask.
-Therefore it is structured  whit the following schema: templates files are stored in the templates directory (html files) and the static files (images, css, javascript) are stored in the static folder.
+Therefore it is structured  with the following schema: templates files are stored in the templates directory (html files) and the static files (images, css, javascript) are stored in the static folder.
 In addition to those two folders there is the server-side application (application.py),